 Pickard: I’m sure your mother would say, “Ask me which one of my children is my favorite child.”
 [Laughter] If you read the book and listen to my lectures, I talk about [using the news aggregation app] Flipboard, I talk about reading, reading, reading, exposure and the Internet.
 You’ve got to see what you want to be.
 Visualization is critical.
 You’ve just got to see it!

-Today, it’s even more critical, because I would suggest to you that because of gentrification and integration the Black role model [for instance, in Chicago] they have left the Southside.
-They’re gone…so you’ve got to read.
-You’ve got to read Inc. magazine, Entrepreneur, Fast Forward, Ebony, Essence.
-Look, did you know [hair care products mogul] Madame C.J.
+Today, it’s even more critical, because I would suggest to you that because of gentrification and integration the Black role model [for instance, in Chicago] they have left the South Side.
+They’re gone… so you’ve got to read.
+You’ve got to read Inc. magazine, Entrepreneur, Fast Forward, EBONY, Essence.
+Did you know [hair care products mogul] Madam C.J.
 Walker had a vision board in her little shack in 1880, that she and her daughter got up every morning and looked at?

-EBONY: You mentioned that in your book, that she found a piece of plywood and covered it with pictures that she had cut out of the Sears & Roebuck catalogue.
+EBONY: You mention in your book that she found a piece of plywood and covered it with pictures that she had cut out of the Sears & Roebuck catalog.